 WHEN IS THE BEST TIME TO PLAN?
 The answer is simple—NOW.

-Summer is coming to an end and kids are going back to school.
-Summer vacations are now memories and we will all be back on schedules (if we were ever off them!).
+It’s National Estate Planning Awareness Week!
 Take some time in the next couple of months to consider your estate plan – whether doing it for the first time or updating — before the fall and winter holidays take hold of you.
 This is really important for you and your loved ones.

 We all know that bad things happen, and usually when you’re least expecting it.
 We are all busy living our lives, day by day, trying to get through our endless “To-Do” lists.
 But a life-changing, or life-ending, accident or illness can strike at any time and at any age.
 None of us are immune from this.
 So plan for it now.

 A basic estate plan for everyone over the age of 18 should consists of:

 - Advance Directives for Health Care (i.e., Health Care Power of Attorney, Living Will, HIPAA Authorization)

 - Property (or Financial) Durable Power of Attorney